paiput/paiput/README.md

 ## Hi there 👋, I'm Lucas

 - 👨‍💻 Full-Stack Web Developer from Argentina
-- 💼 Currently focusing on my studies
+- 💼 Currently focusing on my studies and working in Customer Support
 - 🔭 Using mainly Nextjs and Tailwind CSS for my projects

 <!-- ## Codeforces stats -->